-It was easy (Microsoft just updated their forum software!) to scrape Microsoft TechNet Forums and normalize the resulting information to have a better idea of each thread’s rank based on views and initial publication date.
+It is easy to web scrape Microsoft TechNet Forums (look at the xml output here: http://social.technet.microsoft.com/Forums/en-US/mdopappv/threads?outputAs=xml)and normalize the resulting information to have a better idea of each thread’s rank based on views and initial publication date.
 Knowing how issues are ranked can help a company choose what to focus on.

 This code was used to scrape Microsoft TechNet’s forums.
 In the example below we scraped the App-V forum, since it is one of the application virtualization market’s leaders along with VMware ThinApp, and Symantec Workspace Virtualization.

 These are the top ten threads for the App-V forum:

 - “Exception has been thrown by the target of an invocation”

 - App-V 5 Hotfix 1

 - Java 1.6 update 17 for Kronos (webapp)

 - Word 2010 There was a problem sending the command to the program